How Do I Test Whether I Am Pregnant or Not?

 a) How Soon Can a Pregnancy Be Detected?

-For a more reliable result, wait at least 14 days after sexual intercourse, since your period may be delayed for other reasons.
+For a more reliable result, wait at least 14 days after the sexual intercourse in question since your period may be delayed for other reasons.

 b) What Is the Earliest Test Possible?

-Many early pregnancy tests already respond a few days before one’s period is due (for more details, please refer to the package insert).
+Many early pregnancy tests already respond a few days before one’s period is due.
+For more details, please refer to the package insert, or go to:

 c) What Is the Best Time of Day to Take the Test?